derekr/php.sugar/README.markdown

 To install:

 1. If you are using the source, the compiled package will be placed in the correct `Application Support` location.
-Otherwise double click any PHP.sugar file and it will be placed in `~/Library/Application Support/Espresso/Sugars`
+Otherwise double click any PHP.sugar file and it will be placed in `~/Library/Application Support/Espresso/Sugars` (place is in this location if not automatically placed) and restart Espresso when prompted.
-2. Until Espresso 1.0.3 is released, you will need to remove the bundled version of PHP.sugar from .app.

-	To do this go to:

-	`/Applications/Espresso.app` right click `Espresso.app` and then go to `Show Package Contents`.
-Continue to `Contents/SharedSupport/Sugars/` and delete the PHP.sugar bundle.

-3. Restart Espresso and you should be good to go.

 ## Features